-Most bug detection and correction happens when someone observes something not working correctly, or someone complains.
+Most bug detection and correction happen when someone observes something not working correctly or someone complains.
 And, candidly, since a lot of development shops don’t have adequate QC testing resources in place, and the primary developer is doing what little testing gets done, the people complaining usually ends up being the end users.

-Regardless, no one is questioning the reality that sometimes speed to market wins the argument over achievement of perfection (or at least near perfection).
+Regardless, no one is questioning the reality that sometimes speeds to market wins the argument over the achievement of perfection (or at least near perfection).
 This is also why software applications have “Versions.”
-It is assumed that version 2.0 is going to be better than version 1.0.
+It is assumed that version 2.0 will be better than version 1.0.
 And 3.0 will be better than 2.0, etc. However, the advance of major and minor releases, while fixing discovered deficiencies and adding new capabilities, may never undercover fundamental flaws in the code that were put there during that initial rushed development process.

 If it ain’t broke, don’t fix it.

-It’s common these days for software vendors to invest a lot of time and money in improving their User Interfaces (UI), e.g. upgrading old Visual Basic / Windows type interfaces to slick, colorful web-based interfaces that are more intuitive and aesthetically pleasing.
-This isn’t wasted effort; such upgrades are often sorely needed.
+It’s common these days for software vendors to invest a lot of time and money in improving their User Interfaces (UI), e.g., upgrading old Visual Basic/Windows-type interfaces to slick, colorful web-based interfaces that are more intuitive and aesthetically pleasing.
+This isn’t a wasted effort; such upgrades are often sorely needed.

-But how often do software vendors really look under the hood at the core code base and ask the question: Was this the best way to build this thing?
+But how often do software vendors look under the hood at the core code base and ask: Was this the best way to build this thing?
 Can we make it better?
 Faster?
 More efficient?
 More secure?
 The answers to such questions are the heart of Continuous Improvement and Optimization.

-Could optimized Open Source code modules be used in place of old spaghetti modules written five to ten years ago?
+Could optimized Open Source code modules be used instead of old spaghetti modules written five to ten years ago?
 Are there low-code tools that are available to replace outdated functions that are old and slow?
-Are there third-party SaaS services that could take over peripheral functions that are currently being done in house with custom code that is difficult and costly to maintain?
+Are there third-party SaaS services that could take over peripheral functions currently being done in-house with custom code that is difficult and costly to maintain?

-If any of these questions strike a chord, then a third party code review needs to be considered.
+If any of these questions strike a chord, then a third-party code review must be considered.

-Third party code reviews aren’t difficult to engage nor are they expensive.
+Third-party code reviews aren’t difficult to engage in, nor are they expensive.
 It’s simply a matter of engaging with an independent software development vendor who offers such services.
-Basically, they will act as an independent reviewer who will sit down with you, and through dialog come to understand an application’s core functions and use cases.
+They will act as an independent reviewer who will sit down with you and, through dialog, come to understand an application’s core functions and use cases.
 Then, under strict NDA, they will review your source code with an eye for finding and recommending improvements and/or remediation of any issues discovered.

 The deliverable is a report.